cmusatyalab/openmidas/README.md

 ## License

-Unless otherwise stated in the table below, all source code and documentation are under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+Unless otherwise stated in the table below, all source code and documentation are under the GPL, Version 2.0.
 A copy of this license is reproduced in the [LICENSE](LICENSE) file.